Sidetalker/arcgisScraper/README.md

 Supabase sync time and the local cache timestamp, highlighting when the local copy is older than the most recent sync.

+### Automated syncs and telemetry

+Automated refreshes are handled by the Supabase Edge Function in `supabase/functions/sync-listings`.
+Deploy the function and schedule the included hourly cron trigger (`supabase/config.toml`) to post to the endpoint.
+The request must supply an `Authorization: Bearer <token>` header that matches the `SYNC_SERVICE_TOKEN` environment variable configured for the project.
+The function authenticates with the Supabase service role key, invokes the shared ArcGIS sync routine, and records the outcome inside a new `public.listing_sync_events` table (schema defined in `supabase/listing_sync_events.sql`).
+The React UI consumes this metadata to surface the last automated run and any failures directly in the header.

 ## Troubleshooting

 Some corporate networks block anonymous requests to ArcGIS Online services.
 If